J1149/j1149.github.io/developers/pai_core_apis/get_block_chain_info.md

 - n: "→ → → →<br>`found`"
   t: "numeric<br>(int)"
   p: "Optional<br>(0 or 1)"
-  d: "Number of pais that support the softfork"
+  d: "Number of blocks that support the softfork"

 - n: "→ → → →<br>`required`"
   t: "numeric<br>(int)"
   p: "Optional<br>(0 or 1)"
-  d: "Number of pais that are required to reach the threshold"
+  d: "Number of blocks that are required to reach the threshold"

 - n: "→ → → →<br>`window`"
   t: "numeric<br>(int)"
   p: "Optional<br>(0 or 1)"
-  d: "The maximum size of examined window of recent pais"
+  d: "The maximum size of examined window of recent blocks"

 - n: "→ → →<br>`reject`"
   t: "object"
   p: "Optional<br>(0 or 1)"
-  d: "The progress toward enforcing the softfork rules for new-version pais"
+  d: "The progress toward enforcing the softfork rules for new-version blocks"

 - n: "→ → → →<br>`status`"
   t: "bool"